mohoaz1348-rgb/grawerty/README.md

 So, the SFB is 2.55%.
 Two and a half times higher than Graphite's SFB!
 Everyone turns around and goes about their business, immediately assuming this is a bad layout.
 But in reality, the SFB is even higher, because the analyzer didn't account for repeats of one letter, which account for 2.3%.

 Now, Grawerty has 4.85%, while Graphite has 3.3%.
 Not that big of a difference, right?
 50% more than Graphite.
-This extra percentage is quite comfortable to type, as it's concentrated in just a few bigrams on the index and middle fingers. `rs`, `ie` are comfortable, `ct` is less comfortable, `e` is awkward, `up`, `pu`, `fu`, `dg`, `dv` are easy to type using the index and middle fingers - this is quite familiar to Qwerty users.
+This extra percentage is quite comfortable to type, as it's concentrated in just a few bigrams on the index and middle fingers. `rs`, `ie` are comfortable, `ct` is less comfortable, `e,` is awkward, `up`, `pu`, `fu`, `dg`, `dv` are easy to type using the index and middle fingers - this is quite familiar to Qwerty users.

 Scissors are almost the same as in Graphite.